godotengine/godot-docs/learning/editor/unity_to_godot.rst

 Connections : groups and signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can control nodes by accessing them using a script, and call functions (built-in or user-defined) on them.
-But there's more: you can also place them in a group and call a function on all nodes contained it this group!
+But there's more: you can also place them in a group and call a function on all nodes contained in this group!
 This is explained in `this page <../tutorials/step_by_step/scripting_continued#groups>`_.

 But there's more!
 Certain nodes throw signals when certain actions happen.
 You can connect these signals to call a specific function when they happen.
 Note that you can define your own signals and send them whenever you want.
 This feature is documented `here <gdscript.html#signals>`_.